The Brexit Referendum

-Civil Service Reform took a back seat following the June 2016 Brexit referendum, but there was some interesting comment etc. over the subsequent months and years.
+Civil Service Reform took a back seat following the referendum, but there was some interesting comment etc. over the subsequent months and years, as summarised below.

 In the background, of course, was the 'interesting' style of our new Prime Minister, Theresa May who, as Home Secretary, had excluded junior ministers and officials from much decision-making, relying almost exclusively on her two special advisors, Nick Timothy and Fiona Hill, who also zealously guarded access to her - a responsibility that should have fallen to her Private Office who would have behaved more sensibly.
 This did not bode well for success in her new role, let alone for relations with her senior officials.

 Two straws in the wind caused concern in her first few months.
 First, she expressed concern that the civil service had sought to define the JAMs - the 'Just About Managings' - about which she had said that her government would be particularly concerned.
 She seemed not to realise that - if the acronym was to be turned into policy, and implemented by legions of officials - then its scope needed to be defined.
 (Her predecessor David Cameron had made the same mistake when he had failed to define his 'Big Society'.)